LenderPanel.com

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Scottish Widows conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such conditions are not complied with you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance